yamaton/vscode-h2o/README.md

 When an installed command is not in the cache, the extension can create a specification from its `--help` output and save it for later use.
 The bundled command-help parser does not consult man pages.

 Local help scans are disabled by default.
-When the extension activates on an Extension Host with neither an explicit setting nor a recorded response, it asks whether it may run commands referenced by Shell Script or BitBake files with `--help` there.
+On Linux, WSL, and macOS, when the extension activates on an Extension Host with neither an explicit setting nor a recorded response, it asks whether it may run commands referenced by Shell Script or BitBake files with `--help` there.
 Choosing **Allow Local Scans** sets `shellCompletion.scanUnknownCommands` to `true`; choosing **Keep Disabled** or dismissing the notification leaves downloaded and previously cached specifications available without executing uncached commands.
+Windows packages do not include the scanner and do not offer this choice.

 You can change `shellCompletion.scanUnknownCommands` later in user settings, or in remote settings when using a remote Extension Host.
 The machine-scoped setting is not synchronized, and a workspace cannot override it.